 For a more formal occasion, take the opportunity to make a bold statement by wearing an eye-catching headpiece or fascinator.
 When choosing a headpiece accessory make sure you don’t detract from your outfit as a whole, it should accentuate your look instead of dominating it.

 It’s important to ensure that any head pieces don’t swamp your frame, and doesn’t hide your face.
 Finally, make sure that you opt for a colour which complements your dress or matches the rest of your accessories.
 This will complete your outfit and bring it together as a whole.

-Should the mother of the bride wear a hat?
+Should the Mother of the Bride Wear a Hat?

+You may think it’s customary for the mother of the bride to wear an over-sized hat, but that’s simply not the case for 2022.
 Many modern mums are opting to leave the traditional hats at home in favour of something a little smaller, such as a fascinator, statement flower in the hair or stunning hair accessories.

 - The Traditional Order of Wedding Speeches